Dealing with Child Protective Services (CPS) in Texas

 Document the Actions of CPS Agents

-Secondly, try to write everything down that is said - even if you have to ask the CPS worker to pause in order to give you time to record what has been said to you.
+Secondly, try to write everything that is said - even if you have to ask the CPS worker to pause to give you time to record what has been said.

 Most importantly, don't say anything to CPS workers.
-If they ask you questions, simply tell them you prefer to go through your attorney.
-If you do not have one, tell them you will need to contact an attorney and prefer not to say anything until one is present.
+If they ask you questions, simply tell them you prefer to go through your custody attorney.
+If you do not have one, tell them you must contact an attorney and prefer not to say anything until one is present.

 CPS and the Service Plan Racket